 Pursuit of the Horde

-In the last hour before dawn, a distant horn sounded on the wind.
+In the last hour before dawn, a horn sounded on the wind.
 The lookouts roused their sleeping queen.
 She lifted the horn of Celene to her lips to answer the call.
-Then she dressed herself in her shirt of mithril mail and strapped her winged helm to her head.
-Moments later, a distant horn responded, then closer again, and then came Emolasmairim, lighting upon the watch post.
+She dressed herself in her shirt of mithril mail and strapped her winged helm to her head.
+The distant horn responded, then closer again, and then came Emolasmairim, lighting upon the watch post.
 Two other hippogriffs, also carrying grey elves, circled about at the ready.

 “I thought perhaps you would not come,” Kristryd confessed.
 Her abashed smile revealed her grate at seeing her old friend.

 “We came as soon as we heard the summons,” Darrion replied from upon the back of hippogriff.
 “Emolasmairim has flown through the night, and indeed, the magic of the horn shortened the miles by a day’s flight or more.”

 “Let your mounts rest,” Kristryd suggested.
 “They will need strength for the journey.
 I must have you carry me west, even as far as Gran March.”